Including single people at Christmas

 Christmas can be a particularly difficult time for single people.
 In our 2022 survey, 70% of single people said they found at least some aspects of Christmas hard.
 43% said the week between Christmas and New Year is a lonely time.

-There are lots of things that churches and individuals can do to make the festive season joyful for the single people in your community.
+There are lots of things that churches and individuals can do to make the festive season joyful for everyone in your community.
 All our ideas come from single Christians themselves…

 1. Watch our Christmas webinar